nodemailer/nodemailer/README.md

 #### I'm having issues with Gmail

 Gmail either works well or it does not work at all.
 It is probably easier to switch to an alternative service instead of fixing issues with Gmail.
 If Gmail does not work for you then don't use it.
+Read more about it [here](https://nodemailer.com/usage/using-gmail/).

 #### I get ETIMEDOUT errors